Alwinaop/P10/JavaScript.md

-# 🚀 Ultimate JavaScript Learning & Project Guide
+# 🌟 Ultimate JavaScript Learning & Project Guide

-_A curated list of **100+ free resources** to master JavaScript, build projects, and join the community._
+_A curated list of **100+ free resources** to learn JavaScript, build projects, and join the community.
+Updated for 2025!_

 ---